beehaa/blog/content/about.md

 hidemeta: false
 ---

+### About the blog

+I anticipate this blog to be about most things data (data engineering, ML/AI, and software development) with a few sprinkles of lifestyle and personal topics that interest me.

-### Intro
+### About Me

 Hello!
-I'm Brian Ha, a graduate student at the University of California, Irvine (UCI), pursuing a Master's degree in Computer Science.
-Currently, I'm interning at Adobe as a Finance Data Engineer Intern, where I have the opportunity to apply my technical skills to real-world projects.

-### Education and Background
+I'm Brian Ha and the author of this personal blog.
+I am a data nerd who loves all things data and want to share my learning journey with like-minded people.

-I completed my undergraduate studies at Boston College, where I earned a Bachelor's degree in Computer Science and Economics.
-During my time there from 2016 to 2020, I developed a strong foundation in both technical and analytical disciplines.
+I completed my undergraduate studies at Boston College (Go Eagles!), where I earned a bachelor's degree in computer science and economics.
+After spending two years in data analytics consulting, I pursued a master's degree in computer science from the University of California, Irvine (Zot Zot Zot) and have since been working in the data engineering space.

-### Passion and Interests

-I am deeply passionate about utilizing technology to drive innovation and make a positive impact.
-I enjoy exploring the latest advancements in machine learning, data analysis, and software development.
-I thrive in collaborative environments where I can contribute my skills and learn from others.

 ### Let's Connect!

 If you share similar interests or have any exciting opportunities, I would love to connect with you.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/brian-ha/).